Sharonyel/weather_dashboard/README.md

-# weather_dashboard
+# Weather Dashboard
-A weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.
+A weather dashboard application with search functionality to find current weather conditions and the 5 Day Forecast for multiple cities.